 Nevertheless, Brautigam promised, “We’re going to do some research.”

-Walk-and-talk with council on the table
+Walk-and-talk with council on the Postponement of a motion, or a vote

 Boulderites might soon have more options to interact with council.
 Two new engagement efforts were suggested Tuesday night as the city hopes to step up public participation.